How to Choose a Safe Online Casino in 10 Steps (+Cheatsheet)

 Step 3.
 Check out if a casino operates on the territories it is not supposed to

 Some countries are very strict on which online casinos their residents can play.
-We can use such knowledge for our advantage.
+We can use such knowledge to our advantage.
 For example, if an online casino accepts players from the UK without having the UK gambling license, it is a good sign that they are crooks.
 The same is true for online casinos which accept US players without a particular state’s gambling license.

 Also, some software providers restrict their games in some territories.
 For example, Netent is well-known for such limitations.
 Hence, if an online casino allows you to play in Netent games from restricted countries, it is also a bad sign (you can check out the restricted countries list on a particular provider’s official website).